-During the latter part of the Second Quarter through the early part of the Third Quarter of 2018, GPC advised the other Vogtle Co-Owners that it became aware that the estimated future Vogtle Units 3&4 costs were projected to exceed the corresponding budgeted amounts included in the VCM 17 Report (which, for Vogtle Units 3&4 in their entirety, corresponded to \$15.0 billion, exclusive of financing costs, of which the aggregate shares of the Vogtle Units 3&4 Project Entities was \$3.4 billion).
+During the Second Quarter and Third Quarter of 2018, GPC advised the other Vogtle Co-Owners that it became aware that the estimated future Vogtle Units 3&4 costs were projected to exceed the corresponding budgeted amounts included in the VCM 17 Report.
 Upon discovery of these variances, the Vogtle Co-Owners requested Southern Nuclear perform a full cost analysis and reforecast of the cost to complete Vogtle Units 3&4 and engaged an international consulting firm to independently assess this analysis and reforecast, and existing project controls for identifying budget variances.
 Following this analysis, GPC proposed an increased construction budget and included a revised estimate to complete in its nineteenth VCM report (VCM 19 Report) filed with the GPSC in August 2018.
-This revised project budget included a \$2.4 billion increase (of which the aggregate 22.7% shares of the Vogtle Units 3&4 Project Entities is \$556 million), including a project-level contingency in an amount of \$800 million (of which the aggregate 22.7% shares of the Vogtle Units 3&4 Entities is \$182 million) as compared to the VCM 17 Report.
-GPC, as agent, reported that the increase in the revised budget was primarily attributable to Bechtel and subcontractor construction costs, including craft labor incentives, as well as expenses for project management, oversight and support.
+This revised project budget included a \$2.4 billion increase (of which the aggregate 22.7% shares of the Vogtle Units 3&4 Project Entities was \$556 million), including a project-level contingency in an amount of \$800 million (of which the aggregate 22.7% shares of the Vogtle Units 3&4 Entities was \$182 million) as compared to the VCM 17 Report.
 The scheduled in-service dates of November 2021 and November 2022 for Vogtle Units 3&4, respectively, did not change in connection with these budget revisions.

-MEAG Power expects that, based on the current estimated in-service dates of November 2021 and November 2022 for Vogtle Unit 3 and Vogtle Unit 4, respectively, the Vogtle Units 3&4 Project Entities' estimated in-service cost will be approximately \$6.5 billion, including construction costs, financing costs through the estimated in-service dates, contingencies, initial fuel load costs, and switchyard and transmission costs.
-Additional financing needs relating to reserve funds and other fund deposits required under MEAG Power's and the Vogtle Units 3&4 Project Entities' financing documents result in total financing needs of approximately \$7.0 billion, of which approximately \$2.2 billion (as of March 31, 2019) of additional funding will be required.
+MEAG Power expects that, based on the construction cost estimate set forth in the VCM 22 Report and the current GPSC-approved in-service dates of November 2021 and November 2022 for Vogtle Unit 3 and Vogtle Unit 4, respectively, the Vogtle Units 3&4 Project Entities' estimated in-service cost will be, in the aggregate, approximately \$6.3 billion, including construction and financing costs through the estimated in-service dates, contingencies, initial fuel load costs, and switchyard and transmission costs.
+Additional financing needs relating to reserve funds and other fund deposits required under MEAG Power's and the Vogtle Units 3&4 Project Entities' financing documents result in total financing needs of approximately \$6.8 billion, of which approximately \$28.4 million remains to be financed in the public markets and \$424.3 million is expected to be drawn from the DOE Guaranteed Loans in 2020.
 These amounts reflect the Vogtle Units 3&4 Project Entities' aggregate \$835.4 million share of the payments received from Toshiba under the Guarantee Settlement Agreement Amendment.